trustnote-org/trustnote-relay/README.md

-# Relay for Trustnote network
+# Relay for TrustNote network

-This is a node for Trustnote network that stores the entire database and forwards new storage units to peers.
+This is a node for TrustNote network that stores the entire database and forwards new storage units to peers.
 The relay does not hold any private keys and cannot send payments itself.

 ## Install